Next-to-leading order analysis of $J/\psi + \gamma$ production in photon-photon collisions at CEPC: Calculation Formalism

 In our calculations, we employ our Mathematica-Fortran package, which implements FeynArts \cite{Hahn:2000kx}, FeynCalc \cite{Mertig:1990an}, FIRE \cite{Smirnov:2008iw}, and Apart \cite{Feng:2012iq}.
 This package has been used for several heavy-quarkonium processes in $\gamma\gamma$ and $\gamma p$ collisions \cite{Sun:2017nly,Sun:2017wxk,Sun:2015hhv}.
 Additionally, we utilize the independent Feynman Diagram Calculation (FDC) package \cite{Wang:2004du} to compute all relevant processes, obtaining consistent numerical results.
+By coherently superimposing the bremsstrahlung \cite{Frixione:1993yw} and beamstrahlung \cite{Chen:1993dba} photon spectra as described in Ref.~\cite{Klasen:2004az}, we have performed a comparison with the results therein.
+We observe a discrepancy: our LO and NLO cross sections are systematically lower by $15\%$--$35\%$ compared to Fig.~8(a) of Ref.~\cite{Klasen:2004az}.
+Nevertheless, the $K$-factors we obtain show trends similar to those in its Fig.~9(a).
+As a crosscheck of our computational framework, we reproduced the LO and NLO cross sections for the direct process $\gamma\gamma \to c\bar{c}[^3S_1^{[1]}]+\gamma$ from Fig.~3 of Ref.~\cite{Yedelkina:2023cbu} under identical kinematic cuts.